meyer-lab-cshl/R-data-visualisation-course/README.md

 explains how to set up R/RStudio, then get started with the second part by opening the .Rmd file (R-course-part2-ggplot.Rmd) in RStudio and the .html file (R-course-part2-ggplot-presentation.html) in a browser.

+## Course material
+The following repository contains course notes and analyses scripts combined in Rmd, R notebooks and pdf files.
+In addition, the course presentations are provided as html files.

+The course contains exercises for each section, both in the course notes and the presentation.
+Solutions to the exercises can be found in the presentation.
+The data to run the examples is stored in the 'data' directory.
+Figures created throughout the course are stored in the 'results' directory.

+## Access the course material
+You can either clone the repository or, if you are unfamiliar with git/github, simply click the green 'clone or download' button and choose the option to download the material as a .zip folder.

 This course was initally run as part of the *Cold Spring Harbor Laboratory career development series*.
 It was designed and taught by Hannah V. Meyer, faculty at Cold Spring Harbor